DevOps-capsule/Kubernetes-labs/secrets/README.md

-# Kubernetes ConfigMap Hands-On Lab
+# Kubernetes Secrets Hands-On Lab

 This lab will guide you through creating and using a **Secrets** in a Kubernetes cluster.
 By the end of this lab, you will understand how to store sensitive data in Secrets and inject it into Pods as environment variables, command-line arguments, or mounted files